thedarkcolour/KotlinForForge/README.md

 6. Replace the transitive library versions in the POM file with the versions matching the KFF version
 7. Add the version as an entry in `thedarkcolour/kotlinforforge/maven-metadata.xml` as well as in the `thedarkcolour/kotlinforforge/web.html` file
-8. Run the Java file at `src/main/java/thedarkcolour/kotlinforforge/GenerateWebsite.java` to generate all the checksums for the newly added/changed files
+8. Run "generate_checksums.jl" with the Julia REPL
 9. Add any changed/new files and commit them to Git, then push to the remote website branch!

 [I am open to any improvements to this process :)](https://discord.com/invite/tmVmZtx)